renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 What is assumed:
 - There's no service running in the same ports as Mastodon.
 If that's the case, adjustments will need to be made throughout the guide.
 - You're not using root as your base user.
 You do have a user configured with sudo access.
+- You already configured [NTP](https://wiki.archlinux.org/index.php/Network_Time_Protocol_daemon){:target="_blank"} or something similar.
+Some operations, like 2-Factor Authentication need the correct time on your server.

 ---